 - The economic recoverability of the exploration and evaluation properties.
-Judgment was used to determine whether indicators of impairment exist. - Verification of title to its interests in exploration and evaluation properties.
+Judgment was used to determine whether indicators of impairment exist. - Verification of title to its interests in exploration and evaluation properties. - Functional currency of the Company.
+Judgment was used in determining the currency that primarily determines or influences the costs of goods and services.

-Notes to the condensed interim consolidated financial statements (Expressed in Canadian dollars - Unaudited) For the three and nine months ended September 30, 2022 and 2021
+Notes to the condensed interim consolidated financial statements (Expressed in Canadian dollars - Unaudited) For the three months ended March 31, 2023 and 2022